Shared Sequencing

 Shared sequencing is poised to become foundational infrastructure for the multi-rollup future.
 As the technology matures, we may see:

-The success of shared sequencing will determine whether the rollup-centric roadmap leads to a unified, composable ecosystem or a fragmented landscape of isolated chains.
+The success of shared sequencing will determine whether the rollup-centric roadmap leads to a unified, composable ecosystem or a fragmented set of isolated chains.

 Find Shared Sequencing Jobs